captainzero93/security_harden_linux/README.md

 ### <b> This script does network/system hardening, AppArmor (not SELinux), audit logging and other security features.
 This script doesn't do User group management, SELinux, or touch VFIO/IOMMU configs, If you need user group stuff, you will want to handle that separately before or after running the script. </b>

 ---
 Added a permissions fix script (fix_library_permissions.sh) in the case shared libraries are preving apps launching.
-And an additional diagnostic tool PERM_diagnostic.sh
+And an additional diagnostic tool PERM_diagnostic.sh , create a ticket with the output if you need.

 ## What's New in v5.0